Buying Bitcoin with Skrill – A Beginner’s Guide

 1. Skrill Overview

-Skrill allows you to send payments online easily between Skrill accounts.
-It’s very similar to PayPal, with the exception that it’s much more lenient with its regulation requirements.
-In order to obtain a Skrill account all you need is an email address.
-You can then fund that account with any of the following options:
+Skrill makes it simple to send payments online between Skrill accounts.
+It works much like PayPal, but it is more flexible with its regulation rules.
+To get a Skrill account, you only need an email address.
+After that, you can fund your account using any of these options:

 • Bank account